-Welcome to #DifferentLifeStories, where Without Boxes is sharing how people are living differently right now in the real world.
+Welcome to #DifferentLifeStories, where Without Boxes shares how people are living differently right now in the real world.

 I can still remember everything about that day, from waking up and walking 12 miles by noon, the dogs that I played with in the ride I hitched to Lone Pine, the coffee shop I found, the couch I sank into surrounded by wires as I charged my phone and portable chargers, to finally making the phone call that would change my life.
 I never wanted to be a solo-female hiker.
 Some may argue that I even did everything to avoid it.
 Somewhere in my walk in life I grew to really love my security blankets.
 I would only push my limits as long as I knew I had something to fall back on.
 But there I was, sitting in a coffee shop covered in dirt and having just quit my job, broken my year lease and broken up with my boyfriend of two-and-a-half years who was also my best friend.
 I was alone: No one to tell me everything will be ok, no one to get reassurance from, just me.